 The only small drawback is that it doesn’t actually have very much taste:)

 This means that it’s hard to enjoy it on its own, but on the other hand, this quality makes it a very versatile vegetable.
 It’s great in soups, stews and curries, as well as desserts.
-I personally think it’s delicious paired with chocolate, which is why I made these Dairy Free Pumpkin Brownies.
+I personally think it’s delicious paired with chocolate, which is why I made these easy brownies with pumpkin.

-This cake is made with oil, so is light in texture, perfect with the moist pumpkin mixture.
+This pumpkin brownie recipe is made with oil, so is light in texture, perfect with the moist pumpkin mixture.
 The pumpkin mixture is not combined with the chocolate batter as I wanted to keep these two flavours and textures separate.
+(See Instructions for details).
 That way you can taste the chocolate and the pumpkin mixture too!

-These brownies are best eaten warm – the chocolate chunks hidden in the batter will melt, seriously enhancing the deliciousness of this dessert!
+These brownies with pumpkin are best eaten warm.
+The chocolate chunks hidden in the batter will melt, seriously enhancing the deliciousness of this dessert!

 - 1 teaspoon baking powder